Algorithmic constructions of relative train track maps and CTs: Sliding edges

 The obvious induction argument shows that $\ti f(\ti Y_m) = [\ti v_m,\ti v_{m+1}]$ and in particular that $\ti Y_m$ is non-empty.
 The $Y_m$'s are a nested sequence of closed non-empty subsets of $[ \ti v_0,\ti v_1]$ and so their intersection $\cap_{m=0}^\infty \ti Y_m$ is non-empty.
 Each element of $\cap_{m=0}^\infty \ti Y_m$ is contained in

 In the first two paragraphs on page 68 of \cite{bfh:tits1} it is shown that $\ti X \subset \ti R_{\ti v_0}$ contains a vertex $\ti v$ that is the initial vertex of an irreducible edge.
 For sufficiently large $k$, the paths $\ti \mu := [\ti f^k(\ti v), \ti f^{k+1}(\ti v)]$ and $\ti \nu := [\ti f^{k+1}(\ti v), \ti f^{k+2}(\ti v)]$ are completely split by \cite[Lemma 4.25]{fh:recognition}.
-Moreover, the initial directions of $\mu^{-1}$ and $ \nu$ are periodic by $Df$.
+It follows, after increasing $k$ if necessary, that the initial directions of $\mu^{-1}$ and $ \nu$ are periodic by $Df$.
 Since $\ti v \in \ti X$, these directions are distinct and so the turn they define is legal.
-Letting $\ti f^k(\ti v)$ be the initial vertex of $E_m$, we have found the desired $\ti\sigma_m$.
+Letting $E_m$ be the edge in $\ti R_{\ti v_0}$ that begins with $\ti f^k(\ti v)$, we have found the desired $\ti\sigma_m$.
 (The proof of \cite[Proposition~5.4.3]{bfh:tits1} allows the possibility of subdividing at an endpoint of a periodic Nielsen path; in our context, these points are already fixed vertices so no subdivision is required.)
 This completes the proof that the first part of our algorithm stops in finite time.